Mastering Exponentiation in C: Basic Methods, pow(), and Matrix Power Calculations

 How to Use the Standard Library pow Function

-C’s standard library math.h provides the convenient pow function for exponentiation.
-The pow function takes two arguments: the first is the base, and the second is the exponent.
+The C standard library math.h provides a convenient function pow for calculating powers.
+The pow function takes two arguments: the first is the base and the second is the exponent.

 #include <stdio.h>